 • Bragging about wins, but not talking about losses

 • Lying about how money is spent

 • An inability to stop gaming

 • Denying there is a problem

-Additional signs of problem gambling may include frequent absences from home and work, excessive phone use, withdrawal from family, personality changes (increased irritability/hostility) and diversion of family funds.
-It’s important to realize that problem gambling can affect anyone.
+Additional signs of problem gaming may include frequent absences from home and work, excessive phone use, withdrawal from family, personality changes (increased irritability/hostility) and diversion of family funds.
+It’s important to realize that problem gaming can affect anyone.
 It is estimated that one to two percent of Minnesotans meet the diagnostic criteria for compulsive gaming.
 Another one to two percent experience problems related to their gaming behaviors.